Gracey19/alx_html_css/headphones/README.md

 Even with perfect CSS, a mismatched semantic tag can hijack your cascade.
 Always validate your opening and closing tags—especially when using semantic containers like <section>, <article>, or <main>.

 ## Author
 Grace Wesonga – Junior Developer, ALX FE SE Program

+### Task 0: Header and Hero Section

+### Task 1: Navigation and Hero Text

+### Task 2: What We Do Section

+### Task 3: Our Results Section

+- Implemented red pentagon layout with +2% and caption text
+- Applied Source Sans Pro Regular 14px for caption
+- Added background image (`headphones_hero_2.jpg`) for visual depth
+- Increased spacing between pentagons and heading for clarity